-Hardship (as related to variances of this ordinance) means the exceptional hardship that would result from a failure to grant the requested variance.
-The City of Knox City Council requires that the variance is exceptional, unusual, and peculiar to the property involved.
+Hardship (as related to variances of this Article) means the exceptional hardship that would result from a failure to grant the requested variance.
+The Michigan City Board of Zoning Appeals requires that the variance is exceptional, unusual, and peculiar to the property involved.
 Mere economic or financial hardship alone is NOT exceptional.
 Inconvenience, aesthetic considerations, physical handicaps, personal preferences, or the disapproval of one's neighbors likewise cannot, as a rule, qualify as an exceptional hardship.
 All of these problems can be resolved through other means without granting a variance, even if the alternative is more expensive, or requires the property owner to build elsewhere or put the parcel to a different use than originally intended.